executablebooks/mdformat/STYLE.md

 # Formatting style

+This document describes, demonstrates, and rationalizes the formatting style that mdformat follows.

-Mdformat's formatting style is crafted so that writing, editing and collaborating on Markdown files is as smooth as possible.
+Mdformat's formatting style is crafted so that writing, editing and collaborating on Markdown documents is as smooth as possible.
-The style attempts to minimize diffs (for ease of reviewing changes) and be consistent, sometimes at the cost of some readability.
+The style is consistent, and minimizes diffs (for ease of reviewing changes), sometimes at the cost of some readability.

+Mdformat makes sure to only change style, not content.
+Once converted to HTML and rendered on screen, formatted Markdown should yield a result that is visually identical to the unformatted document.

 ## Headings